4d/docs/website/translated_docs/de/Project/documentation.md

         * ...
 * A project form and its project form method share the same documentation file for form and method.

 * A table form and its table form method share the same documentation file for form and method.

-> Renaming or deleting a documented element in your project will result in renaming or deleting the associated markdown file.
+> Renaming or deleting a documented element in your project will also rename or delete the element's associated Markdown file.

 ## Documentation in the Explorer

 ### Viewing documentation

-To view a documentation in the Explorer window:
+To view documentation in the Explorer window:

-1. Make sure the right side panel is displayed.
+1. Make sure the preview area is displayed.
 2. Select the documented element in the Explorer list.
 3. Click the **Documentation** button located below the preview area.